 Types of Solar Loans

-- Secured loans/Home Equity Line of Credit (HELOC)
+Secured Solar loans/Home Equity Line of Credit (HELOC)

 In such a loan, the lender keeps the interest rate low by taking advantage of your home’s equity.
-With a good credit score and home equity, you may be able to get a rate below 5%, which would translate to low monthly payments.
-Often, the interest paid on a secured loan is tax-deductible.
+With a good credit score and home equity, you may be able to get a rate below 5%, which would translate to low solar loan payments.
+Often, the interest paid on a secured solar loan is tax-deductible.

 PACE is another popular option in solar PV financing and is available in several states.
 Offered to homeowners by the local government, the amount loaned is attached to the property instead of to the individual borrower.
 The borrower then makes the repayment through increased taxes on the property.